 The Stone of Anointing

-When you enter the church, the first thing you see is the Stone of Anointing, also known as the Stone of Unction.
+When you enter the church, you first see the Stone of Anointing, also known as the Stone of Unction.
 If there are pilgrims, they will usually be on their knees next to the stone, touching it.
 Some also place small items on it for a few seconds and then take them back home.
-They believe that the items absorb the holiness of Jesus because his body was laid here after being removed from the cross.
+They believe that the objects absorb the holiness of Jesus because his body was laid here after being removed from the cross.
 Here, they believe he was prepared for burial.

 Jesus was a Jew, and Jews cannot be buried during the holy day of Shabbat.
-According to tradition, Jesus died on Friday morning.
-Though, there are scholars who believe he died on Thursday afternoon (see this article for example).
-Anyway, they had to prepare him fast to bury him before Shabbat enters on Friday eve.
+According to tradition, Jesus died on Friday afternoon, at 3 PM.
+Some scholars believe he died on Thursday afternoon (see this article for example).
+But if the tradition is true, they had to prepare him fast to bury him before Shabbat enters on Friday eve.
 The preparation included anointment and wrapping of the body in shrouds.

 Look at the wall in front of the Stone of Anointment.
-There’s a modern mosaic depicting the crucifixion, the preparation for burial, and the burial itself.
+A modern mosaic depicts the crucifixion, the preparation for burial, and the burial itself.

-From the entrance, turn right, and climb up a set of steep stairs to the second floor.
+From the entrance, turn right and climb several steep stairs to the second floor.
 Here, you can see the topmost edge of the Golgotha, believed to be the rock on which Jesus was put on the cross.
-Today it is secured underneath a thick layer of glass so pilgrims won’t break a piece to take home.
+Today, it is secured underneath a thick layer of glass so pilgrims won’t break a piece to take home.